RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: Experiments

 \subsection{Accuracy}

-In addition to the application-specific experiments, we seek to provide a more general, image-based evaluation of RadaRays's simulations.
+In addition to the application-specific experiments, we seek to provide a more general, image-based evaluation of RadaRays's simulations using the standard reflection model.
 As perfectly accurate we define: Given a perfect model of the environment and a perfectly localized robot, RadaRays should generate measurements identical to those obtained from a real sensor.
 Everything between identical and opposite is considered a degree of similarity.
+We measure the degree of similarity for the DCC and KAIST sequences, applying a single material to the entire environment.
+For our standard reflection model~\autoref{eq:brdf}, we set the parameters to ($S=30$, $A=0.6$, $C=0.3$, $v=0.001$).
+For the Cook-Torrance reflection model, we set the diffuse amount to $0.2$, the roughness to $0.5$, the refraction coefficient $n$ to $100$, and the transmittance to $0.1$.

-We measured the degree of similarity for the DCC and KAIST sequences, applying sandstone-like material to the entire environment.
-In addition, we generated a dataset in Örebro University~(ORU), where a robot equipped with a Navtech radar was driving along a hallway as shown in~\autoref{fig:oru_husky}.
-In contrast to DCC and KAIST, we carefully handcrafted the environment model and attached multiple materials with variable properties to it.
-Given this setup, we can adjust those properties so that the RadaRays simulations match the real polar images best.
-To estimate all the free parameters we used a dataset with a stationary robot~(\autoref{fig:opti}).
+In addition, we generate a dataset in Örebro University~(ORU): a robot with a Navtech radar driving along a corridor, as shown in~\autoref{fig:oru_husky}.
+In contrast to DCC and KAIST, we handcraft the environment model, involving multiple materials with variable properties.
+We use a training dataset with a stationary robot to search for the material parameters minimizing the Mutual Information Score (MIS)~\cite{igelbrink2019calib} using a broad grid search.
+The results of each material including velocity of wave $v$ in [m/ns] and the three parameters of \autoref{eq:brdf}; $(v, A, S, C)$ are: Wall: $(0.001, 0.6, 0.3, 30.0)$, Wooden furniture: $(0.002, 0.6, 0.3, 70.0)$, Glass: $(0.05, 0.01, 0.04, 1900.0)$, Metal elements: $(0.0, 1.0, 1.0, 2000.0)$.
+With these parameters, we reach a MIS of 0.215 on the test datasets.

-To determine the similarity scores we then recorded a stationary dataset from another location and a dataset of the robot driving forth and back through the hallway.
-As similarity scores, we computed the Structural Similarity Index (SSI)~\cite{whang2004ssi} and Mutual Information Score (MIS)~\cite{igelbrink2019calib} on time-synchronized real and simulated radar data.
-As a baseline, we set up a second simulator without noise, only one reflection, a narrow beam, and we ignored material properties similar to the current implementation of Carla.
-We denote this simulator as "lidar-like".
-The results for KAIST datasets and the optimized indoor model ORU are shown in \autoref{tab:similarity}.
+To determine the similarity scores we then recorded a stationary dataset from another location and a dataset of the robot driving forth and back through the corridor.
+The Structural Similarity Index (SSI)~\cite{whang2004ssi} and Mutual Information Score (MIS)~\cite{igelbrink2019calib} are used as similarity scores on time-synchronized real and simulated radar data.
+The "lidar-like" simulation method described in the previous section serves as a baseline. \autoref{tab:similarity} shows the results for the MulRan datasets, and for the optimized indoor model ORU.

+Due to the high number of recorded samples, all error distributions are found to be pairwise statistically different, with p-values lower than 1E-8.
+We observe the MIS is on average about 160.2 times higher for RadaRays than for the lidar-like baseline, whereas the SSI is on average 11.1 times higher.
+RadaRays' MIS of the ORU datasets is 3.3 times higher than DCC, and 4.2 times higher than KAIST.